 Semiconductors are responsible for today’s technological marvel evident in the electronic industry.
 They can perform the function of vacuum tubes that are a hundred times bigger than them.
 Yet, an increasingly competitive semiconductor market demands smaller, more precise package designs.
 CNC part machining is an important process in making semiconductor components.
 This is because of its high accuracy and wide material support.

-Semiconductors are majorly one element, silicon or germanium, or doped with other elements.
+Semiconductors are mostly one element, silicon or germanium, or doped with other elements.
 However, semiconductor machining in the presence of an experienced CNC machinist can handle any of these materials.

 However, even though semiconductor machining is a popular procedure, in the electronics industry, only a few companies have experienced machinists and the right machine to create them.